Caleb

 “…what gets subtly sort of caught and taught is that Jesus rescues you from God…”

-You are very perceptive in identifying that detail as one of the core teachings of Christianity, burried deep in the heart of our doctrine.
-What makes me sad is that you percieve this truth as being taught “subtly”.
+You are very perceptive in identifying that detail as one of the core teachings of Christianity, buried deep in the heart of our doctrine.
+What makes me sad is that you perceive this truth as being taught “subtly”.
 We must be proclaiming this from the rooftops!
 I myself have taught this truth many times … and yet not enough.
 It was this truth that compelled me in desperation to first pray the sinners prayer (even if that’s not exactly how things work); and it was this truth again that later set me free to serve a new master.
 It was to pronounce this truth that I chose to live in a strange land and learn a strange tongue.
 Just as Christ lived among us and spoke our language that He might proclaim the good news that He would take the wrath of God against sinners on His own shoulders and that in following Him we would be rescued from that fate, so I pray my life among and speech with those still under that curse would point them towards Him.

 My allegiance lies with the God who saved me from himself for himself.
 Thank you for the challenge to make this truth less subtle through every breath I take.
 I humbly invite you to examine the Gospel again.
 It is the LEGENDARY GOOD news that we have been presented a solution to the EPICALLY BAD news.